Phillip Danault Game Preview: Kings vs. Kraken

 Danault Season Stats Insights

+- In six of 28 games this season, Danault has scored a goal, and he has one game with multiple goals.

-- In 26 games this season, Danault has averaged 17:11 on the ice, while putting up a plus-minus rating of +4.
+- In 15 of 28 games this season, Danault has registered a point, and three of those games included multiple points.

-- Danault has scored a goal in six of 26 games this season, netting multiple goals in one of them.
+- Danault has an assist in 11 of 28 games this season, with multiple assists in one of them.

-- Danault has a point in 13 games this year (out of 26), including multiple points three times.

-- In nine of 26 games this year, Danault has had an assist, including one match with at least two.

 Sign up for Underdog fantasy today.